All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dihexa is among the more experimental peptides in clinical use.
 Before considering it, you should understand the current limitations and potential concerns.

 HGF/c-Met and cell growth.
 The HGF/c-Met pathway is involved in cell growth and proliferation.
 While promoting neuronal growth is the intended effect, some researchers have raised theoretical concerns about stimulating a growth-promoting pathway in people with a history of or predisposition to certain cancers.
-There is no evidence that dihexa causes cancer, but the theoretical concern exists and should be discussed with your provider.
+There's no evidence that dihexa causes cancer, but the theoretical concern exists and should be discussed with your provider.

 Cost.
 Dihexa is relatively expensive compared to other peptides due to its complex synthesis.
 Be wary of unusually cheap sources, as they may indicate compromised quality.